HIRTA-HC/MOD-EHR/README.md

 The following vendors were involved in the development of this product:

-* [Via](https://ridewithvia.com/): Provider of the transportation management software (TMS) used by HIRTA for booking and managing ride operations.
+* [Via](https://ridewithvia.com/): Provider of the transportation management software (MOD Platform TMS) used by HIRTA for booking and managing ride operations.
-* EHR provider (to be added), such as Epic EHR or Allscripts/Veradigm
+* EHR provider (to be added), such as Epic EHR or Veradigm.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>